 With many people choosing to stay in their homes for longer with the increasing cost of moving and mortgages predicted to rise again, it’s always worthwhile adding value to your home.
-Balustrade Components have compiled a great infographic on how we can increase the value in our home.… Continue reading
+Balustrade Components have compiled a great infographic on how … Continue reading

 I think I can pinpoint the exact moment I fell in love with Cath Kidston.
 My friend and I were in a local coffee shop about 2 years ago, doing what we do best, drinking coffee and eating cake.
 That day our cakes were served on pretty flowery plates, and our coffee came in a Cath Kidston mug.
 Right then I wanted my home to be full of Cath Kidston crockery, tea towels, mugs, and of course bags (LOTS of bags).
 Basically anything I could sneak into my home without the husband noticing too much.

 Before long I had … Continue reading